skaiser33/sei_project2/README.md

 GiggleBytes allows logged-in users to view a list of jokes by a particular comedian or topic (chosen from  dropdown menus in the navigation bar), and then "add a laugh" to their favorite jokes.
 A random joke is displayed immediately after the user logs in.

-Joke lists will be displayed in descending order based on the number of users who have added a laugh to each joke.
-The user's favorite jokes will also be displayed on a personal favorites page, and the user will have the ability to unlike and remove jokes from this page.
+Joke lists are displayed in descending order based on the number of users who have added a laugh to each joke.
+The user's favorite jokes are also  displayed on a personal favorites page, and the user has the ability to unlike and remove jokes from this page.

-The app will feature full user authentication and will allow for the user to create an account for a unique email, login securely, update passwords, and delete an account.
+The app features full user authentication and allows for the user to create an account for a unique email, login securely, update passwords, and delete an account.

 In the future, we would like for users to be able to submit jokes that would be subject to a Wikipedia-style verification process.
 Users would also have access to special feature tiers based on activity-level on the app.
 We would also like the jokes to link to video content if available.